amenzwa/pfd/README.md

 So, both lazy evaluation and delayed computation perform the work at some future time.
 Lazy evaluation proceeds incrementally and caches the results for later reuse, whereas delayed computation does not cache the results and completes the task monolithically.

 Languages that use *call-by-value* parameter passing mechanism are said to be eager languages, whereas those that use *call-by-need* parameter passing mechanism are said to be lazy languages.
-When a function is invoked with call-by-name semantics, its is passed arguments that have been fully evaluated.
+When a function is invoked with call-by-value semantics, it is passed arguments that have been fully evaluated.
 When a function is invoked with call-by-need semantics, its arguments are passed unevaluated, and they are evaluated only when the function needs them, and only up to a point when those needs have been satisfied.
 Moreover, the evaluated results are cached by the language, so those computations occur only once.
-That is, the language pays for computational efficiency with extra use of space.
+So, a lazy language pays for computational efficiency with extra use of space.

 Note that eagerness and laziness are language-wide strategies used in evaluating expressions.
 But call-by-value and call-by-need apply only in the context of function calls.
 It just happens so that languages that use eager evaluation strategy also use call-by-value parameter passing and those that use lazy evaluation strategy also use call-by-need parameter passing, because such pairings are natural.

 Anyway, I just wanted to clarify the terms, because CS folks tend to bandy about these terms and IT folks tend to conflate them.
 Now, onward to a more pressing issue.

 There is a fundamental conflict between the amortisation algorithmic analysis technique and purely functional data structures.
 See Chapter 6 p.57.
 Traditional algorithms analysis is imperative by design.
 It assumes the ephemeral (mutable) nature of data structures and relies on the mutator being a single thread of computation.
-But purely function data structures are by nature persistent (immutable).
+But purely function data structures are by nature perennial (immutable), which is also called persistent.
 Any alteration to an existing data structure produces a new copy thereof.
 And being read-only data structures, they are designed for simultaneous use by multiple threads of computation.
 Persistence thus breaks amortisation and invalidates the theoretical performance guarantees attached to amortised data structures.
-It turns out that lazy evaluation is the necessary mediator that restores peace between the two.
+It turns out that lazy evaluation is the necessary mediator that restores peace between these two waring factions.
 See §6.2.2 p.59.

 It is no surprise, then, that more than a third of Okasaki's book is devoted to lazy data structures.
 But like all modern programming languages, Elm lacks built-in lazy evaluation mechanisms.
 Indeed, Standard ML does not have built-in lazy evaluation mechanisms either.
 But there are non-standards-compliant lazy extensions to the language.
 Okasaki used one such extension to implement the amortised, lazy data structures.